techno-tim/techno-tim.github.io/_posts/2021-12-04-homelab-services-tour-2021.md

 📺 [Watch Video](https://www.youtube.com/watch?v=IE5y2_S8S8U)

-See all the hardware I recommend at <https://l.technotim.live/gear>
+## Links

-Be sure to check out the [2021 HomeLab hardware tour here](/posts/
+⚙️ See all the hardware I recommend at <https://l.technotim.live/gear>

-Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files
+🚀 Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files